-Certified Accountants and Charterea Malaysian Institute of Accountants.
+Tiew Chee Ming is a Member of the Association of Chartered Certified Accountants and the Malaysian Institute of Accountants.

-He joined the company in year 2017 as an Accounts Manager where he was in charge of the financial department.
-He was subsequently promoted to the position of Group Accountant.
+He joined the company in year 2017 as an Accounts Manager where he was in charge of the financial department and later promoted to Group Accountant.